guettli/intranets/README.md

 > If you want to use a volunteer day, write an e-mail to "emma.sunshine@our-company.com"

-What happens with Emma is on vacation?
+What happens if Emma is on vacation?